Can soil related-failures occur? Of course, see the photographs on this page for a sampling of types of failures.

 (7) The Association of Pool and Spa Professionals recommends site specific structural and geotechnical engineering for in-ground concrete or gunite swimming pools.

 If you are an Owner, Developer, Contractor, Subcontractor, or Architect, please realize the permanent burden of responsibility put on engineers before considering their work "too conservative" or as we prefer to say "safe".
 "Safe" and "engineering" are supposed to be synonymous.
 The alternative is just plain reckless.
-Unfortunately, with limited budgets, engineers already work at the margin of safe and risky.
+Unfortunately, with limited budgets, engineers already work at the margin of safe and risky, particularly on residential and small commercial projects.